Discover Andalusia : Society (social life)

 Demographics

 In ten years, the number of births has fallen by 30% in Spain, noted a report by the INE (National Statistics Institute) published in spring 2019.
 On average, women have 1.25 children, compared with 1.44 ten years ago.
 This translated into 370,000 births in 2018, the lowest figure since 2002.
-Again according to INE, this trend has been amplified: in 2022, with just 329,812 births, Spain will record its lowest level of births in 81 years, with a fertility rate of 1.16 in 2022 (1.22 in Andalusia).
-Another finding of this study is that the drop in the number of children per woman is accompanied by a decline in the average age at childbirth.
+Again according to INE, this trend has been amplified, since in 2022, with just 329,812 births, Spain will record its lowest level of births for 81 years, with a fertility rate of 1.16 in 2022 (1.22 in Andalusia) and continuing in 2023 with a 2.6% drop in births compared to the previous year.
+Another finding of the study is that the drop in the number of children per woman is accompanied by a decline in the average age at childbirth.
 Today, it stands at 31, one of the highest in the world, compared with 29.3 ten years ago.
 Perhaps even more surprisingly, the study shows that almost 63% of mothers are aged forty and over.
 For many analysts, this demographic crisis coincides with the economic crisis Spain has been experiencing for the past decade.
-While macro-economic figures have improved since 2013, the official year of recovery from the crisis, the upturn has not necessarily been reflected in people's wallets, and concern persists in people's minds.
+While macroeconomic figures have improved since 2013, the country's official year of recovery from the crisis, the upturn hasn't necessarily been reflected in people's wallets, and there's still plenty to worry about.
 Half of all women of childbearing age surveyed would like to have two children, but are not taking the plunge, citing precarious working conditions, inflexible working hours and inadequate childcare support.
 In Spain, 63% of children under the age of three do not attend school, due to a lack of childcare facilities.
 By reducing the number of emigrants, the economic crisis has also slowed the usual contribution of these populations to demographic growth.
 Finally, another factor explains this decline in births: the increasingly late departure of young people, who leave home around ten years later than in the Nordic countries.
-Here too, there are economic reasons, such as the time it takes to find a stable job and the rising cost of rent.
-As this low fertility rate is accompanied by steadily rising life expectancy, it is understandable that the increase in the proportion of senior citizens in Spain is becoming increasingly significant and a matter of growing concern, particularly in terms of pension funding.
+Here too, there are economic reasons: the time it takes to find a stable job and the rising cost of rent.
+As this low fertility rate is accompanied by a steadily rising life expectancy, it is easy to understand why the increase in the proportion of older people in Spain is becoming more and more significant and increasingly worrying, particularly in terms of pension funding.
 It is calculated that by 2050, the over-65s will account for more than 30% of the population, and the number of over-80s will exceed 4 million.
-In a report sent to Brussels, the Spanish government estimates that there will be 6 pensioners for every 10 workers in 2050, compared with 3 today, and puts the cost of pensions at €300,000 million a year, compared with €140,000 million today.
+In a report sent to Brussels, the Spanish government estimates that there will be 6 pensioners for every 10 workers in 2050, compared with 3 today, and puts the cost of pensions at €300,000 million a year by that date, compared with €140,000 million today.

 A changing family structure

 The post-Franco era had already brought about a major political and cultural revolution by removing women from the three "Cs" to which they had been assigned: kitchen, chiquillos (the little ones) and priest.
 But the structure of the Spanish family has undergone further profound change over the last decade, particularly in terms of the changing role of women.
 Here are a few figures to illustrate the current panorama.
-While the number of marriages continues to fall steadily (-5.7% in 2018 compared to 2017), another profound trend marks this institution: the steady decline in church weddings, overtaken by civil marriages since 2009.
-The average age of brides and grooms is still rising: over 38 for men and over 35 for women.
+While the number of marriages continues to fall steadily (-3.5% in 2023 compared to 2022), another profound trend is marking this institution: the steady decline in church weddings, overtaken by civil marriages since 2009.
+The average age of brides and grooms continues to rise: over 38 for men and over 35 for women.
 And 50% of children are born out of wedlock.
-Divorces account for 1 in 2 marriages, 63% of them in Andalusia.
-While the presence of women in the labor market increased in 2018, with an employment rate of 61% (compared with 53.1% in 2013 - Source: Eurostat), Spain still ranks second in Europe for female unemployment (17% and 24.5% in Andalusia), when the European average is 7.1%.
+Divorces account for 1 in 2 marriages, 63% of which are in Andalusia.
+Although the presence of women in the labor market increased in 2018, with an employment rate of 61% (compared with 53.1% in 2013 - Source: Eurostat), Spain will still be the second European country in 2023 in terms of female unemployment (13.9% and 18.2% in Andalusia), when the European average is 6.3%.
 Women hold the most precarious jobs, and it is estimated that even with equal skills, they are paid an average of thirteen euros less per hour.
 And in 2018, only 27% of Spanish companies had a woman in a management position, according to a study by Grant Thornton.
 On the political front, it's worth noting that the 2015 municipal elections brought two women to the helm of Spain's top two cities, Manuela Carmena, in Madrid and Ada Colau in Barcelona, and that Pedro Sánchez's government displayed a strong signal by including more women than men (11 versus 6).
-Sadly, at the same time, Spain has seen a large number of women murdered: almost 1,000 since records began in 2003.
+Unfortunately, at the same time, Spain has seen a large number of women murdered: 1,245 since records began in 2003.
 That's why Women's Day on March 8, 2018 was marked by unprecedented demonstrations across Spain.
 A day that was intended to be Women's Rights Day, but also the occasion of the first feminist strike.
 This anger manifested itself once again in April 2018 after the Pamplona court's decision, judged to be lax, not to retain the charge of rape, but that of abuse of weakness in the judgment of five Andalusians, after the assault of a young woman during the Sanfermines.
 To combat violence against women, Spain had adopted in 2017 a plan of 1 billion euros over 5 years (200 million per year) and despite some delays, 400 million have already been allocated to this area since 2017, even if its use and the distribution of funds still lack transparency according to the Spanish Court of Auditors.
-In 2022, the number of feminicides recorded in Spain stood at 49, continuing the decline in this number recorded the previous year.
+In 2023, the number of feminicides recorded in Spain stood at 55, continuing the decline in this number recorded the previous year.

 The rise of youth poverty